jainnielyn/100-days-of-code/log.md

 ### Day 13 & 14: November 21-22, Wed-Thu

 **Today's Progress**: Watched CS50 shorts on HTTP.
+Watched lecture 7 on dynamic programming.

 **Thoughts** Good easy explanation on how the web works.
 HTML and CSS are old friends.
+Yale instructor was confusing in explaining dynamic programming, but a resource for easier understanding is: https://www.youtube.com/watch?v=We3YDTzNXEk